 How do you know what to change?
 You don’t until you test all sorts of things and come across something people like.
 Over time you’ll know the types of photos your audience engages with most.
 Test images from stock photos to your everyday life from your phone photos.
 Not sure if the content is the problem?
 Try testing a few different topics.
 Not sure if it is the copy and your headings?
 Test different types of headings (attention-grabbing, disruptive, funny etc…) What are others successful within your industry doing?

 In Ads Manager analytics

 All ads, whether boosted or created in Ads manager, reside in Ads manager.
-Here are metrics in ads manager I look at:
+Here are the metrics in ads manager that I look at:

 Impressions = the number of times your ad was on screen (in relation to Reach, this number will be higher than reach, because it includes times your ad was on screen to the same person).

 Cost per Result = how much you had to spend to get a result – likes, event response, clicks on a message, link clicks, video views, whatever you set up your ad result to be (this is determined by ad type).